MarkStreek/QuintorCatalogBackEnd/README.md

 In the project, the following packages are present:

 - **Auth** : This package contains the main security configuration.
 The main security filter is being defined here.
 Every new request that is made to the rest controllers is first being checked by the security filter.
 - **Config** : This package contains the configuration of the application.
-One of these classes is responsible for putting some test data in the database, everytime the application starts up.
+One of these classes is responsible for putting some test data in the database, every time the application starts up.
 - **Controllers** : This package contains all the rest controllers.
 The REST controllers are responsible for handling the incoming requests.
 - **DTO** : This package contains objects that are used to transfer data from the back end to the front end.
 - **Entities** : This package contains all the entities.
 The entities are the objects that are stored in the database.